talonhub/community/README.md

 For the Windows command line, the `refresh title` command will force the title to the current directory, and all directory commands (`follow 1`) will automatically update the title.

+Notes:
+• Both Windows Explorer and Finder hide certain files and folder by default, so it's often best to use the imgui to list the options before issuing commands.

+• If there no hidden files or folders, and the items are displayed in alphabetical order, you can typically issue the `follow <number>`, `file <number>` and `open <number>` commands based on the displayed order.

+## Jetbrains commands

+For Jetbrains commands to work you must install https://plugins.jetbrains.com/plugin/10504-voice-code-idea into each editor.

 ## Settings

 Several options are configurable via a single settings file out of the box.
 Any setting can be made context specific as needed (e.g., per-OS, per-app, etc).

 https://github.com/knausj85/knausj_talon/blob/master/settings.talon

 ```